tier4/ota-client/docs/README.md

 In this example, A(=active) partition is sda2 and B(=standby) partition is sda3.
 And `/boot` partition is shared by A/B partitions.
-Note that the disk and the sector size depend on the system.
+Note that the disk and the sector size depend on the system, but the size of A and B should be the same, basically.

 ### Configurations